6156 Views

 Who is the best Jamaican female singer?

-Judy Mowatt and Marcia Griffiths are celebrated as one of the most popular Jamaican female singers.
+Judy Mowatt, Shenseea, and Marcia Griffiths are celebrated as some of the most popular Jamaican female singers..

 Who is the best Jamaican male singer?

-Bob Marley is regarded as the best Jamaican male singer.
+Bob Marley is regarded as one of the greatest Jamaican male singers.

 Which Jamaican artist won the most Grammys?